DepriFromEarth/hdd-survival-guide/README.md

 Avoid tapping the drive or a rumbly environment since this will affect the phsyical header.

 # Credits
-Thank you amitxv, Boga, MagicAndre1981, LinusTechTips, NCIX Tech Tips, Wiki, Microsoft and the Linux community
+Thank you amitxv, Dato, Boga, MagicAndre1981, LinusTechTips, NCIX Tech Tips, Wiki, Microsoft and the Linux community

 - Special thanks to Cynar for telling me to put this on github.